michkrom/mspdev/projects/irrcv/README.md

  * listing - Generate assembly source listings from the .c files.

- * identify - Identify the attached microcontroller using mspdebug.
+ * identify - Identify the attached microcontroller using mspdebug. add export MCU=msp430xxxxx (whatever the identify return) to bypass id on every build

+ * debugs - launch mspdebug

+ * debug - laung msp430gdb and connect to the mspdebug